deargle/deargle.github.io/_security_assignments/lab_security_onion.md

     {% include lab_question.html question='What is the IP address of the host that sent the malware payload? (the source IP)?' %}

-    {% include lab_question.html question='What country does this malware payload comes from?' %}

     You can also click on the Summary tab to see a map and summary of traffic by countries.